pross326/pross326/README.md

-- 👋 Hi, I’m @pross326: I'm currently transitioning from a high school math teacher (5 years) to a front end developer (1 year)
+- 👋 Hi, I’m @pross326: I've recently transitioned from a high school math teacher (6 years) to a Web Developer
-- 👀 I’m interested in ...Front End Development
+- 👀 I’m interested in ...Web Development
 - 🌱 I’m currently learning ...
-Front End Web Development
+Vue 3
 - 💞️ I’m looking to collaborate on ... resources to improve my programming skills!
 - 📫 How to reach me ... pross326@gmail.com